graphdr/portfolio-sample/README.md

 Your portfolio cover art is your audience’s first interaction with your data display work.
-Use your best work here to attract the reader’s attention and invite them to read further.
+Use your best work here to attract the reader’s attention, pique their curiosity, and invite them to read further.

 ## Introduction

 A portfolio documents your professional growth and competence by providing tangible evidence of your knowledge and skills in data visualization and visual rhetoric.
-The introduuction is the reader’s first glimpse of your work; give them a reason to keep reading.
+The introduction is the reader’s first glimpse of your work; give them a reason to keep reading.

 Even if your repo is private, treat these pages as if you intended to